CMW FAQ for Applicants

 How good does the video quality have to be for the submissions?
 And can I send you audio clips, too?

 You will not be penalized for the quality of your video, although it is important that it is good enough to see and hear you clearly.
-We do not accept audio.
+We do not accept audio-only recordings.

 What else should I keep in mind while making my video?